JohnnyLin-a/KLFGroupAssessment/README.md

 Backend notes:
 I will not be using an ORM because I feel that will not show my SQL knowledge.
 Which is why I will only be using raw SQL queries when performing transactions with the database.
-Otherwise, I would be using a library called gorm for golang ORM.
+(Otherwise, I would be using a library called gorm for golang ORM.)

 The default postgres user and database should not be used and should create a new user and database for the app.
 For simplicity's sake I will be using the default ones.

 Frontend notes:
--
+I believe there is some lack of comments for the frontend, but it's mostly self explanatory what's happening there.

-Running instructions:
+# Running instructions:
 *Make sure your ports 3000, 5432, 8080 are not being occupied locally.
 *Make sure your computer cpu architecture is amd64 (64-bit intel/amd).
 (With a little bit of change, this could work on other archs too)
 *My computer is Windows 10 using WSL2 for running docker, so this should work on linux as well.
 (Update: should work on Linux too (Ubuntu 20.04 at least))